jchristgit/bolt/docs/cogs/tags.md

 ## Commands
 ### `.tag <name:str...>`
 Shows the tag with the given `name` (case-insensitive).
-If bolt could not find any tags matching that name, it will display tags with similar names.
+If Bolt could not find any tags matching that name, it will display tags with similar names.
 ```js
 // Look up the tag named 'Music'.
 .tag music